zouppen/aoc-2024/log.md

 Assignment: [Garden Groups](https://adventofcode.com/2024/day/12)

-Pretty demanding.
+Yeah it indeed was a grid day.
+And a pretty demanding one.
 Used basically all of my non-working hours with this task and also coded during monthly work meeting.

 My algorithms were way too complex.
 Tried to walk the outer line and developed a fancy algorithm for it, just to be thrown to a garbage